Andrews Artistry

 Which of your earliest memories is the fondest?

-Working in the garage with my dad as a kid, in particular when we’d do woodworking and I’d learn how to use a drill press or chop.
-My favorite project we did was making a small catapult out of all wood, including wheels and a rope/pin with a quick release lever.
+I remember working in the garage with my dad as a kid, mainly when we’d do woodworking, and I’d learn how to use a drill press or chop.
+My favorite project we did was making a small catapult out of all wood, including wheels and a rope/pin with a quick-release lever.
 I wish I had photos of this one.

 What song motivates you?

 “Pretty Ugly” by Tierra Whack!
-It’s not only a great groove that makes you want to bounce along to it, but it also is great at reminding me that I’m amazing even when I’m feeling frustrated or depressed.
+It’s a great groove that makes you want to bounce along to it, but it also reminds me that I’m aan n zingg even when frustrated or depressed.

 What’s something interesting that our customers might not know about you?